TechnionDev/finware-project/README.md

     * `BluetoothManager.cpp` - a class the manages the communication and information gathering with the RPI.
     * `utils.cpp` - a util file

-## Examples For Adding Features

-### Rescan button

-The absolute majority of the time the E-Ink is in deep sleep to preserve battery.

-You can read about deep sleep to understand the mechanism better.

-To add another button you'd need another RTC GPIO pin.

-`void handleClick(int gpiopin)` is the function that handles button clicks.
-It is being called for handling both wakeup clicks and clicks when the E-Ink is running fully awake.

-So in that function a new `else if` for the new button needs to be added.
-The `else if` would call the handler of that rescan action.

-Lastly, to make sure that the new GPIO can also wake up the E-Ink, you'd need to add it to the mask for the deep sleep wakeup (`BUTTON_PIN_BITMASK`).

-### Multiple E-Ink for One RPi

-Assuming a feature for multiple E-Ink displays for a single RPi such that each display would have a different set of accounts it watches.

-#### Backend Changes

-    * <!--TODO…-->